This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour quinoa to a fine mesh strainer, then rinse under cool water for 30 seconds to 1 minute.
-If you do not have a mesh strainer, add the quinoa to a bowl and cover it with cool water.
-Move the quinoa around in the bowl, then drain the water and repeat.
+• Rinsing Quinoa: Place 1/2 cup of quinoa in a fine mesh strainer and rinse under cool running water for 30 seconds to 1 minute.
+If you don't have a mesh strainer, put the quinoa in a bowl, cover with cool water, swirl it around, then drain and repeat.

-• To cook the quinoa, bring 1 cup of water to a boil in a 1-quart pot.
-Add the rinsed quinoa and return to a boil.
-Cover and reduce heat to medium-low and simmer until water is absorbed, about 10 to 12 minutes.
-Remove from heat, fluff, cover, and let stand for 10 minutes.
-Remove the cover and transfer quinoa to a medium-sized bowl to cool.
+• Cooking Quinoa: In a 1-quart pot, bring 1 cup of water to a boil.
+Add the rinsed quinoa and let it return to a boil.
+Then cover, reduce the heat to medium-low, and let it simmer until the water is absorbed, which takes about 10 to 12 minutes.
+Remove from heat, fluff the quinoa with a fork, cover it again, and let it sit for 10 minutes.
+This step helps the quinoa to become fluffy.
+Once done, transfer the quinoa to a medium-sized bowl and let it cool.

-• In a separate small bowl, whisk together the olive oil, balsamic vinegar, dried basil, and pepper.
-Pour over the spinach and quinoa salad and toss.
+• Adding Pine Nuts and Dressing: Add the pine nuts to the salad.
+In a separate small bowl, whisk together olive oil, balsamic vinegar, dried basil, and pepper to create the dressing.
+Pour this dressing over the quinoa and spinach salad and toss everything together for an even mix.

 Notes